Hackers hit global telcos in espionage campaign: cyber research firm

 Hackers broke into the systems of more than a dozen global telecoms companies and took large amounts of personal and corporate data, according to a cyber security company identifying links to previous Chinese cyber-espionage campaigns.

-Investigators at US.-Israeli cyber security firm Cybereason said the attackers compromised companies in more than 30 countries and aimed to gather information on individuals in government, law-enforcement and politics.
+Investigators at US-Israeli cyber security firm Cybereason said the attackers compromised companies in more than 30 countries and aimed to gather information on individuals in government, law-enforcement and politics.

 The hackers also used tools linked to other attacks attributed to Beijing by the United States and its Western allies, said Lior Div, chief executive of Cybereason.